iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 >'>Cottus_1

-Note: You could change gene name size according to your needs, but make sure to update the code to #------------ format into a single line fasta (see below).
+Note: Further, you could change gene name identifier size according to your needs, but make sure to update the code to #------------ format into a single line fasta (see below).

 # Alignment
 Mitochondrial genomes have non-coding (e.g. rRNA or tRNA) and coding sequences (e.g. COI, Cytb, NAD1, etc).
 You should use TranslatorX and MAFFT to perform alignments, respectively.
 To make it clearer: